smartzplatform/tech-docs/Technical_WP_EN.md

 }
 ```

-In step 3, Alice needs to check the constant parameters, and the fact that this contract has the authority to perform the action on the `target` contract and will not lose it in the next two days.
+In step 3, Alice needs to check the constant parameters and ensure that this contract has the authority to perform the action on the `target` contract and will not lose it in the two days to follow.

-The `target` contract will make sure that the same action is not executed twice.
+The `target` contract will ensure that the same action is not executed twice.

-The payment script in the Bitcoin blockchain is supposed to be a Hashed TimeLock Contract, which also contains the hash: `b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c` and the funds are blocked for 24 hours, and during these 24 hours they can be written off only to Bob's address (to prevent Front Running Attack).
+The payment script in the Bitcoin blockchain is supposed to be a Hashed TimeLock Contract, which also contains the hash: `b5bb9d8014a0f9b1d61e21e796d78dccdf1352f23cd32812f4850b878ae4944c`.
+The funds are blocked for 24 hours, and during these 24 hours they can be written off only to Bob's address (to prevent Front Running Attack).

-Smartz will be able to generate and run both specified contracts; S will only be known to Bob, the S hash will be received on the browser side and included in the contracts.
+Smartz will be able to generate and run both specified contracts; S will only be known to Bob, and the S hash will be received on the browser side and included in the contracts.

 ### Trusted Payment Gateway

-Interested users (hereinafter in this section referred to as clients, and those who want to make a payment will be referred to as users) will be able to purchase an off-chain payment support infrastructure together with DApp.
+Interested users (hereinafter in this section referred to as “clients”, and those who want to make a payment will be referred to as “users”) will be able to purchase an off-chain payment support infrastructure along with DApp.
 Of course, such an infrastructure will require trust from its users; there is a large number of business cases where this is acceptable.
 Smartz already has such an infrastructure, which is, in essence, a payment gateway.

 For legal reasons, it will be deployed on client servers.
 Deployment of Docker containers occurs automatically using Ansible.
 Interaction with the cloud occurs through AWS API.